View the ‘What’s New’ page on the Learn tab for updates on our latest features and agency-owned data

 ForeignAssistance.gov currently only contains data from 2005 to the present.
-Foreign assistance data prior to this can be found on the U.S. Overseas Loans and Grants Database (also known as the “Greenbook”) (http://gbk.eads.usaidallnet.gov/).
+Foreign assistance data prior to this can be found on the U.S. Overseas Loans and Grants Database (also known as the “Greenbook”), dating back to 1946.
 The Greenbook includes U.S. foreign assistance to the rest of the world by reporting all loans and grants authorized by the U.S. government for each fiscal year.
 Please note that the Greenbook content differs from the current data on ForeignAssistance.gov since they represent different points in time in the budget process and different reporting parameters.

-No. An Organizational Unit (OU) is responsible for the management of foreign assistance funds allocated to its mission and objectives, whereas a beneficiary is the direct or indirect recipient of the assistance benefits.
-OU is a term of reference used to designate an entity responsible for planning and management of foreign assistance programs.
-Currently on ForeignAssistance.gov information identified with country-specific OUs may not capture all funds or activities originating from regional or functional OUs.
-Regional and functional OUs manage programs that benefit a number of countries, and may include flows to multilateral organizations as well as individual nations.
-Over time, ForeignAssistance.gov will include the allocation of regional and functional OU programs to particular countries and organizations.
+No. An organization office, also called an Organizational Unit, is responsible for the management of foreign assistance funds allocated to its mission and objectives, whereas a beneficiary is the direct or indirect recipient of the assistance benefits.
+An organization office is a term of reference used to designate an entity responsible for planning and management of foreign assistance programs.
+Currently on ForeignAssistance.gov, information identified with country-specific offices may not capture all funds or activities originating from regional or functional offices.
+Regional and functional offices manage programs that benefit a number of countries and may include flows to multilateral organizations as well as individual nations.
+Over time, ForeignAssistance.gov will include the allocation of regional and functional office programs to particular countries and organizations.

-Both websites report obligations and disbursements, but ForeignAssistance.gov includes budget/planning information.
-On the Foreign Aid Explorer aggregate historical (1946-2000) data and detailed (2001-present) data is available, while ForeignAssistance.gov contains data from 2005-present.
+Both websites report obligations and disbursements, but ForeignAssistance.gov also includes budget/planning information.
+On the Foreign Aid Explorer, aggregate historical (1946-2000) data and detailed (2001-present) data is available, while ForeignAssistance.gov contains data from 2005-present.